luke-wyeth/Salvation-of-Mars-SDP/README.md

 Each level contains a range of puzzles and obstacles, like spikes, slime, moving platforms and buttons that activate or deactivate obstacles.

+To play the game, pull from the release branch of this repo.

+You can open the source code of the game by opening as a project in Unity, or to play the game simply run the executable Run file included in the release branch.